Symptoms, Causes, and Treatment for Severe Dry Eye Syndrome

 Lid scrubs and topical ointments (such as Maxitrol) are given in cases of chronic inflammation and blockages.
 On occasion, when nothing else works, doctors will prescribe oral antibiotic treatment along with the other treatments listed previously.

 Blepharitis is treated easily with lid scrubs twice a day.
-Scrubbing the lids with a commercially available medicated pad found at any drugstore can keep symptoms under control.
+Scrubbing the lids with a commercially available medicated pad found at any drugstore can keep symptoms under control (Ocusoft makes an excellent one).

 A washcloth and baby shampoo can also be used to scrub the lids and alleviate symptoms.
 Warm compresses can help keep MGD from causing styes to form on the eyelid.